Top 4 Salesforce Data Management Best Practices: A Complete Guide for Salesforce Admins

 Data Documentation and Teaching

-Even the most carefully thought out data management processes and procedures are useless unless they are documented and made available to everyone who needs them.
+Even the most carefully thought out data management processes and procedures are ineffective unless they are documented and made available to everyone who needs them.
 The final practice that a data management agent utilizes is the documentation and teaching tool.

 - This includes teaching individual users how to manage data themselves and document it independently.
 This can be executed by including helpful texts within a Salesforce program guiding the user about the process to input the information and complete the appropriate task.